 Their business driver is primarily not around economy of scale, but instead they are seeking to rapidly “import” functional expertise from a network of best in class service providers.

 For some, the speed, cost and uncertainty of achieving functional excellence alone is too high and is encumbered with too much risk of failure.
-Buying in the relevant services has a higher likelihood of rapid upskilling, without the challenges of competing for specialist talent, and the use of precious investment capital that might otherwise be spent on core growth projects.
+Buying in the relevant services has a higher likelihood of rapid coaching, without the challenges of competing for specialist talent, and the use of precious investment capital that might otherwise be spent on core growth projects.